Ground Source Heat Pumps

-Getting Warmer: a field trial of Heat Pumps
+EST field trial of Heat Pumps – Phase 1

-The Energy Saving Trust (EST) published a report on field trials of heat pumps in domestic installations in 2010.
+The Energy Saving Trust (EST) published its initial report on field trials of heat pumps in domestic installations in 2010.

 The trials, which cost more than £500,000, involved only 54 ground source heat pump systems and just 29 air source heat pumps.
 Of these early installations most were retrofits and some covered social housing where the occupants had no input in the installations.
 The heat distribution systems included radiators as well as under-floor heating and some systems also provided domestic hot water.
 Many were therefore not suitable sites for introducing heat pumps.